lgcde/qmtn/README.md

 Configuration
 =============

 Optional Qt configuration:

 use_git_version - gets the version number based on git tag
-use_webengine - allows to view the upload image result web page
+use_webengine - may be useful for plugins for uploading images

     CONFIG += use_git_version use_webengine

 Build
 =====

     cd qmtn
     qmake6 src
     make